 At a Group level, the health and safety governance and reporting framework continue to function effectively across the business.
 The Sector Safety Leadership Teams (“SSLTs”) met regularly during the year to consider health and safety matters for each asset and to implement the Group’s Occupational Health and Safety Management System (“OH&SMS”) at operational level.

-The SSLTs are overseen by the Group Safety Leadership Team (“GSLT”), which is chaired by our General Counsel & Director of Corporate Services and championed by the Managing Director and Chief Investment Officer, who is responsible for health and safety at Board level.
+The SSLTs are overseen by the Group Safety Leadership Team (“GSLT”), which is chaired by our Chief Executive, who is also responsible for health and safety at Board level.
 The GSLT continues to review health and safety performance across the Group regularly throughout the year, and facilitate the sharing of lessons learnt and best practice across the management team.
 Health and safety is a standing item on the Board’s agenda and the Board receives regular formal reports on health and safety, summarising health and safety performance, risks and achievements across the Group.

 In line with our OHSAS 18001 compliant OH&SMS, a detailed health and safety management review was undertaken during the year to ensure that the system remained appropriate and continued to operate effectively.
 Capco’s Group-wide major incident response plans were also tested and refreshed during the year.